What’s all the fuss about?

 Contrary to common assumption it is far healthier for children and babies to sleep in total darkness as too much light in their room can interfere with their natural sleep rhythm.
 If you are still night feeding then a very dim glow plug- in light should be adequate.
 So many night lights these days are too stimulating and bright; a good guide if using one is to make sure you can’t read a book and that you should be able to just make out the outline of your child’s bed.

-TV/ video games before bed
+TV/ screen time before bed

 Exercise before bed